 Limitation on dividends-received deduction.
-Generally, line 8, column (c), may not exceed the amount from the worksheet below.
+Generally, line 8, column (c), may not exceed the amount from the worksheet on page 19.
 However, in a year in which an NOL occurs, this limitation does not apply even if the loss is created by the dividends-received deduction.
 See sections 172(d) and 246(b).